altovacio/duelo-de-plumas/docs/technical_debt.md

 contest creator stuck at fechting..
 Error going from open to closed directly

-Received no notification that submission was successful.
-Impossible to know which text has been submitted. unable to edit multiple submissions or judge aprticipating of a contest.
+unable to edit multiple submissions or judge aprticipating of a contest.

 ## Frontend